 Combat itself is extraordinarily satisfying and is rightfully one of the main attractions of the game.
 Aiming before upgrading your weapons can be surprisingly difficult at first and accordingly, the enemies you encounter for the first part are easy to dispatch.
 These early enemies tend to approach you slowly, giving you time to fumble ammo as you fail to reload your pistol after emptying an entire clip into the wall behind them.
 As the game progresses, a wider variety of enemies that pose more of a threat are introduced.
 Despite this, the game’s design aims less to provide a rigorous challenge and more to give a satisfying and immersive shooting experience.
 This is achieved to significant effect with realistic enemy models and gun mechanics.

-“The game comes with various locomotion and turning options, so new players are less likely to experience nausea or dizziness, even when using continuous locomotion.”
+“The game comes with various locomotion and turning options, so new players are less likely to experience nausea or dizziness.”